hafeefas/todo-list/README.md

 # todo-list

-This is a simple to-do list application built with React.
+This is a to-do list application built with React.
 Users can add, edit, delete, and mark tasks as completed.

 # Screenshot